Now is the perfect time to create money goals for the new year.

 If you’re not sure what you can do as a side hustle, I recommend checking out this post that has just about every side hustle that you can imagine by skillset.
-You should also check out this course on digital products.
+You should also check out this post on digital products.
 Selling digital products is one way that I’m able to make thousands of dollars in extra cash each year.

 9. Increase your 9-to-5 income

 In the vein of increasing your income, you should also work to increase your 9-to-5 income as well.
 Many times we have the ability to earn more money by simply asking for a raise.
 Women, especially, are often afraid to negotiate salary increases even though they deserve them.

 These resources will give you the tools that you need to prepare for salary negotiations in the right way.
 I’ve leveraged them to increase my salary by 12%.
 So don’t miss out on your opportunity to make more money.

 10. Start a business